taolson/Admiran/doc/Language.md

 #### Variable Names and Type Names

-Variable names and type names share the same namespace in Miranda2.
+Variable names and type names share the same namespace in Admiran.
 They are either

 * Alphanumeric strings which begin with a lower-case letter, `'`, or `_`, e.g.
   * `foo` `alphaBeta5'` `_eq`